oaktree11/doomgeneric_versatilepb/README.md

 # doomgeneric_versatilepb
-stage 1 buffered I/O
+## stage 1 buffered I/O

 Can now include <stdio.h> and use functions like fopen
 writes are not implemented

+## Create a FAT file system
 Need to create the sdimage file as a FAT file system For example:

 dd if=/dev/zero of=sdimage bs=1M count=64
 mkfs.vfat -F 16 sdimage
 sudo mkdir /mnt/sdcard_test
 sudo mount -o loop sdimage /mnt/sdcard_test

-copy files to /mnt/sdcard_test which copies them into the file system in sdimage
+## copy files to /mnt/sdcard_test which copies them into the file system in sdimage

 sudo cp t.c /mnt/sdimage

+## TODO implement writes and a corresponding test case
+### there is a #define of printf to uprintf in the code your
+#include <stdio.h>
+### needs to be after that #define